By Marty Rosen

 The Beam family started making Bourbon here in 1795, and seven generations later the family is still involved in making Jim Beam Kentucky Straight Bourbon, one of the best-known, best-selling whiskeys in the world.
 In fact, the Jim Beam American Stillhouse – where visitors can take a guided tour and taste this liquid gold – is an official stop on the Kentucky Bourbon Tour, designated by National Geographic magazine in 2013 as one of the top 10 attractions in the world!

-There, and at three other up-and-coming Bullitt County wineries (Brooks Hill Winery, Forest Edge Winery and MillaNova Winery) visitors can tour scenic vineyards and grounds, chat with the winemakers and discover regional wines that are starting to earn a national reputation.
+There, and at three other up-and-coming Bullitt County wineries (Brooks Hill Winery, Forest Edge Winery and MillaNova Winery) visitors and group tours can check out scenic vineyards on the property, chat with the winemakers and discover, taste and purchase regional wines that are starting to earn a national reputation.

 Bourbon and Wine Trail